fhildeb/lukso-node-guide/docs/guides/modifications/execution-dashboard.md

 :::

-Add the name flag new line to the start command, then save and exit the file.
+Add the ETHStats flag new line to the start command, then save and exit the file.

 <Tabs>
 <TabItem value="geth" label="Geth">